Disputing Google LSA Leads: What Counts, What Doesn't, and What to Do Next

 - Log into Google Local Services.

-- Open the specific call lead.
+- Open the specific call lead you want to review.

 - Choose Dispute lead (when available).